SABRINA: SABRINA AND LINUS

 1995 Plot:

 Sabrina returns with beauty, refinement and confidence; to David's amazement and delight and becomes smitten; to Linus and their mother's dismay as it would mean the loss of a huge business merger between the Larrabees and the Tysons.
-So Linus diverts Sabrina's attention away from David but it ended up Linus getting to know Sabrina more than he ever did and becoming aware how most people see him while Sabrina saw there was more to the dour workaholic she'd known all her life and falls in love with him, however Linus doesn't or wouldn't admit he loved Sabrina.
-Instead he confessed what he'd been doing and Sabrina returned to Paris heartbroken.
-David- finally mature and self aware- recommits himself to Elizabeth and they and Mrs. Larrabee trick Linus into admitting he loved Sabrina- urging him to go after her, which he did after convincing John Fairchild he would make his daughter happy and in return was given Sabrina's address.
+So Linus diverts Sabrina's attention away from David but it ends up with Linus getting to know Sabrina more than he ever did and becoming aware of how most people see him while Sabrina saw there was more to the dour workaholic she'd known all her life and falls in love with him, however, Linus doesn't or wouldn't admit he loved Sabrina.
+Instead, he confessed what he'd been doing and Sabrina returned to Paris heartbroken.
+David- finally mature and self-aware- recommits himself to Elizabeth and they and Mrs. Larrabee trick Linus into admitting he loved Sabrina- urging him to go after her, which he did after convincing John Fairchild he would make his daughter happy and in return was given Sabrina's address.

-Sabrina found Linus on her doorstep and they are reconciled.
+Sabrina finds Linus on her doorstep and they are reconciled.

-This is my favorite movie of all time, so much so that I don't like one version above the other, no... not at all!
-Sabrina is a modern day Cinderella story with an incredible plot and interesting characters; a true classic.
+This is my favourite movie of all time, so much so that I don't like one version above the other, no... not at all!
+Sabrina is a modern-day Cinderella story with an incredible plot and interesting characters; a true classic.

 'I like to think of life as a limousine.
 Though we are all riding together, we must remember our places.
 There's a front seat and a back seat and a window in between.'